Are you a veteran with a history of PTSD, anxiety, or substance abuse? Rob Levine and Associates is here to help.

-We’ve partnered with MycoMeditations to help offer Veterans who suffer from PTSD, anxiety, or substance abuse problems to enter a monthly drawing for a weeklong psilocybin-assisted therapeutic retreat.
+We’ve partnered with MycoMeditations to help offer Veterans who suffer from PTSD, anxiety, or substance abuse problems to gift a weeklong psilocybin-assisted therapeutic retreat.

-We’re giving away one retreat each month!
+We’re giving away this gift twice a year!
 View details below.

 According to VA.gov 7 out of every 100 Veterans (7%) will have PTSD in their lifetime